manohySr/task-cli/README.md

 # Task Tracker CLI

 A simple and efficient command-line task management tool to help you organize your tasks.
+This project is based on the [Task Tracker CLI project](https://roadmap.sh/projects/task-tracker) from roadmap.sh.

 ## Features